 In 1995 Virgin re-released the album on CD in the so-called "Definitive Edition" series, featuring the original front cover artwork, but like most of the other releases of this series, it contains some little errors: Peter Baumann's name is misspelled Baummann in the booklet; the spelling is correct on the backside insert, but anyway this is the wrong place: Johannes Schmoelling should appear as composer instead of Peter Baumann.

 In June 2008 a completely reworked version of this album has been released, titled Tangram 2008.
-It features new cover artwork, completely different from the original design that had be done by Monika Froese.
+It features new cover artwork, completely different from the original congenial design that had be done by Monique Froese.
 Most probably by mistake, Edgar Froese re-used the same artwork he had already used for the download version of the album The Soft Dream Decade.
 The originally two compositions are split into seven individual, numbered "episodes" though most of them fade seamlessly into each other.

 About the album title: "During the research of old Chinese paintings, Edgar first heard about the puzzle's philosophy by reading about a servant of a Chinese emperor who crashed with a very expensive tile.
 The tile shattered in dozens of smaller pieces.
 In panic the servant tried to patch up the pieces in its original square form.
 Instead of being successful here, he created lots of patterns and images never seen before.
 He became a well-known artist in his time."